ihowson/catbin-media-server/README.md

 6. Set up your ZFS volumes

+At the end of this step, there must be some storage available at the `/d/` directory.
+Ansible will create a simple filesystem layout starting at this location.

 How you do this depends on what you're trying to build, but here's how I do it.

 TODO